-A survey of the major cultures of Mesoamerica from the Early Hunters stage until the European conquest.
+A survey of the major cultures of Mesoamerica from the early hunters stage until the European conquest.
 The course uses art as a vehicle for understanding these people's philosophy, religion, politics, history, and economics.
 Included are the Olmec, Zapotec, Tajin, Mixtec, Maya and Aztec.
+Advisory on Recommended Preparation: ENGL 251 or ENGL 261 or equivalent college course with "C" or better or eligibility for ENGL 001 determined by COS Placement Procedures.